 A Will can be amended as often as a person might choose, within the appropriate legal framework, provided they retain the necessary testamentary capacity.
 It is possible to change the terms of a Will at any time or even revoke the whole thing.
-It is always advisable for a Will to be reviewed if personal circumstances have changed.
+It is always advisable for a Will to be reviewed if personal circumstances have changed, particularly in light of the new inheritance laws.